Flourless Brownies

 - 4 large eggs

-- 1 cup unsweetened cocoa powder (where to buy)
+- 1 cup unsweetened cacao powder

-- 1 cup of coconut palm sugar* (where to buy)
+- 1 cup of coconut palm sugar*

-- ¼ cup + 1 tbsp extra virgin coconut oil (where to buy)
+- ¼ cup + 1 tbsp extra virgin coconut oil

-- 2 tsp vanilla extract (where to buy)
+- 2 tsp vanilla

-- 1/8 tsp salt (where to buy)
+- 1/8 tsp salt

 Directions